bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.1333333333333333in"} -->

-I\'m going to save it, and now when I resize it, at first, it doesn\'t look very much different, but now, if I actually go to the table, you can see it now has its very own little scroll bar that I can use to go back and forth.
-So, it won\'t try to squish the elements too much.
+I&apos;m going to save it, and now when I resize it, at first, it doesn&apos;t look very much different, but now, if I actually go to the table, you can see it now has its very own little scroll bar that I can use to go back and forth.
+So, it won&apos;t try to squish the elements too much.
-It\'ll still make them pretty small, but you can see that if there\'s other information underneath, it won\'t be spread out as much, so I can get that scroll right up to I think I said about 768.
-So even here, it takes up all the space, I don\'t need it.
+It&apos;ll still make them pretty small, but you can see that if there&apos;s other information underneath, it won&apos;t be spread out as much, so I can get that scroll right up to I think I said about 768.
+So even here, it takes up all the space, I don&apos;t need it.
 But that response is just basically going to let people scroll.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 312. example in codepen (192) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->